How to Become a Travel Writer (& Get Paid For It)

 5. Write a Thoughtful Pitch and Send It

-When you pitch, you want to define:
+When you pitch, you want to clearly define:

 - A suggested title